 Originally, it was a Brahmo hymn named “Bharoto Bhagyo Bidhata”, written in Bengali, Sanskrit which contained five stanzas.
 Today, the anthem which is sung is a snippet of the song as only a single paragraph is adopted as the National Anthem of India.
 It depicts the religious, regional and cultural unity and diversity of the country.
 This beloved song of India reflects the emotions which are reverberated in unison.

-National Anthem of India was first sung on December 21 in the year 1911 in the annual conference of Indian National Congress.
+The National Anthem of India was first sung on December 21 in the year 1911 at the annual conference of the Indian National Congress.
 Jana Gana Mana was translated by Abid Ali into Hindi and Urdu.
 It was on January 24, 1950, after Independence that the Constitution of India officially declared Jana Mana Gana as the “National Anthem of India”.